0 0

 NVIDIA GeForce Now

-NVIDIA GeForce Now is a cloud gaming service that allows players to stream PC games from their existing libraries to a wide range of devices, including Windows PCs, Macs, and NVIDIA Shield devices.
-With support for ray tracing, high frame rates, and customizable graphics settings, GeForce Now delivers a high-fidelity gaming experience to players without the need for dedicated gaming hardware.
+NVIDIA GeForce Now enables players to stream PC games from their own libraries to many devices, from Windows PCs and Macs to NVIDIA Shield.
+Supporting ray tracing, high frame rates, and adjustable graphics options, GeForce Now provides high-fidelity gameplay without dedicated gaming rigs.

 Player Experiences and Benefits